khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 The basic table is the default option for this component, however, additional functionality can be added to enhance the table for different use cases.

+## Additional functionality

+The default option for the table component does not include complex interactions.
+However, additional functionality can be added to enhance the table for different use cases.

 ### Search & filter

 Any filtering controls that manipulate the data set (including clickable charts) should be placed directly above the table with the option to clear all data.
 [See filter guidelines](/components/filter)